-- Part F General Development Policies, particularly F1 Subdivision of Land, F2 Urban Design, F6 Transportation, F7 Public Parkland, F8 Community Facilities and Services, and F10 Development Phasing Strategies; and, - b) Part G Plan Implementation and Administration, particularly G3 Secondary Plans and More Detailed Plans, G8 Site Plan Control, and G12 Pre-Consultation and Complete Application Requirements. - c) The planning horizon year for the employment land uses in this Plan is 2021 although the policies themselves are intended to address a 20 year time frame.
+- a) Part F General Development Policies, particularly F1 Subdivision of Land, F2 Urban Design, F6 Transportation, F7 Public Parkland, F8 Community Facilities and Services, and F10 Development Phasing Strategies; and, - b) Part G Plan Implementation and Administration, particularly G3 Secondary Plans and More Detailed Plans, G8 Site Plan Control, and G12 Pre-Consultation and Complete Application Requirements. - c) The planning horizon year for the employment land uses in this Plan is 2021 although the policies themselves are intended to address a 20 year time frame.

-H5A.6.1 Employment Targets
+H5B.6.1 Employment Targets

-- H5A.6.1.1 The employment target for the Secondary Plan area at full build out is 2700 jobs. - H5A.6.1.2 In order to achieve this target, compact development within the Prestige Industrial and Business Commercial Areas will be encouraged.
-It will also be important to ensure that critical linkages such as access to markets, service providers, and available labour pools are maintained. - H5A.6.1.3 Any site-specific Official Plan or zoning by-law amendment to convert lands to nonemployment uses including major retail uses is prohibited unless it is part of a Municipal Comprehensive Review that has been undertaken by the Region of Halton. - H5A.6.1.4 It is the policy of this Plan to prohibit new residential uses and major retail uses and to limit other non-employment uses, in the Prestige Industrial Area and Business Commercial Area designations, except: - a) to recognize existing uses within the Prestige Industrial Area and Business Commercial Area as shown on Schedule H5A of this Plan; - b) for institutional uses as a result of a detailed study that sets limits on, and establishes criteria for, such uses based on the following principles: - the use is small scale, and collectively such uses within the Prestige Industrial Area and/or Business Commercial Area designations do not change the character of that designation; - ii) the location and design of the use addresses land use compatibility in a manner based upon Regional Guidelines and the policies in section H5A.13; - iii) the use is located at the periphery of the Premier Gateway Employment Area; and, iv) such uses do not collectively displace employment from the Prestige Industrial Area and Business Commercial Area designations to an extent that the supply of land within the Prestige Industrial Area and Business Commercial Area designations are insufficient to meet the employment target contained in Tables A1A and F10 of this Plan.
+- H5B.6.1.1 The employment target for the Secondary Plan area at full build out is 1800 jobs. - H5B.6.1.2 In order to achieve this target, compact development within the Employment area will be encouraged.
+It will also be important to ensure that critical linkages such as access to markets, service providers, and available labour pools are maintained. - H5B.6.1.3 Any site-specific Official Plan or zoning by-law amendment to convert lands to nonemployment uses including major retail uses is prohibited unless it is part of a Municipal Comprehensive Review that has been undertaken by the Region of Halton. - H5B.6.1.4 It is the policy of this Plan to prohibit new residential uses and major retail uses and to limit other non-employment uses, in the Prestige Industrial Area, except: - a) to recognize existing uses within the Prestige Industrial Area as shown on Schedule H5B of this Plan; - b) for institutional uses as a result of a detailed study that sets limits on, and establishes criteria for, such uses based on the following principles: - i) the use is small scale, and collectively such uses within the Prestige IndustrialArea designation does not change the character of that designation; - ii) the location and design of the use addresses land use compatibility in a manner based upon Regional Guidelines and the policies in section H5B.13; - iii) the use is located at the periphery of the Premier Gateway Employment Area; and, - iv) such uses do not collectively displace employment from the Prestige Industrial Area designation to an extent that the supply of land within the Prestige Industrial Area designation is insufficient to meet the employment target contained in Tables A1A and F10 of this Plan.

-H5A.7 LAND USE DESIGNATIONS
+H5B.7 LAND USE DESIGNATIONS

-H5A.7.1 Prestige Industrial Area
+H5B.7.1 Prestige Industrial Area